aws/aws-iot-device-sdk-embedded-C/README.md

 ## Branches

-### master branch
+### main branch

-The [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch hosts the continuous development of the AWS IoT Embedded C SDK (C-SDK) libraries.
-Please be aware that the development at the tip of the master branch is continuously in progress, and may have bugs.
+The [main](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/main) branch hosts the continuous development of the AWS IoT Embedded C SDK (C-SDK) libraries.
+Please be aware that the development at the tip of the main branch is continuously in progress, and may have bugs.
 Consider using the [tagged releases](https://github.com/aws/aws-iot-device-sdk-embedded-C/releases) of the C-SDK for production ready software.

 ### v4_beta_deprecated branch (formerly named v4_beta)